-Whichever way European Security and Defence evolves, the EU’s military capability will be severely crippled if British participation is not secured.
+Whichever way European Security and Defence evolve, the EU’s military capability will be severely crippled if British participation is not secured.
 Without the United Kingdom, the EU will lose around a quarter of its overall military capabilities (not to mention one of its two nuclear powers and Permanent Members of the UN Security Council).
 In light of these facts, full-fledged UK participation should be pursued through either the creation of a larger than EU security sphere that would also include countries like Norway and Turkey or an EU-UK bilateral agreement.

-The EU should therefore, in spite of Brexit, propose the continuation of the UK’s strong involvement in CSDP.
+The EU should, therefore, in spite of Brexit, propose the continuation of the UK’s strong involvement in CSDP.
 As declared by British Prime Minister Boris Johnson, ‘the UK is leaving the EU not Europe’ and there is no doubt that both the EU and the UK would benefit from maintaining British involvement in CSDP.
-The UK would remain engaged in those aspects of European security that do not affect its sovereignty and in the process London’s isolation would be curtailed following its withdrawal from the EU.
+The UK would remain engaged in those aspects of European security that do not affect its sovereignty and in the process, London’s isolation would be curtailed following its withdrawal from the EU.
 At the same time, the EU would benefit from the engagement of one of the two strongest militaries in Europe.